slimphp/Slim/docs/response-cookies.markdown

 # Response Cookies [response-cookies] #

-The Slim application instance provides several helper methods that let you define cookies to be sent with the HTTP response.
+The Slim application instance provides several helper methods to send cookies with the HTTP response.

-## Create Cookie ##
+## Set Cookie ##

 This example demonstrates how to use the Slim application's `setCookie()` instance method to create a Cookie that will be sent with the HTTP response:

     $app->setCookie('foo', 'bar', '2 days');

 This creates a cookie with name **foo** and value **bar** that expires two days from now.
-You may also define additional cookie properties, including path, domain, secure, and httponly.
+You may also provide additional cookie properties, including path, domain, secure, and httponly.
 The Slim application's `setCookie()` method uses the same signature as PHP's native `setCookie()` function.

     $app->setCookie($name, $value, $expiresAt, $path, $domain, $secure, $httponly);

 The last argument, `$httpOnly`, was added in PHP 5.2.
 However, because Slim's underlying cookie implementation does not rely on PHP's native `setCookie()` function, you may use the `$httpOnly` cookie property even with PHP 5.1.

-## Create Encrypted Cookie [response-cookies-encrypted] ##
+## Set Encrypted Cookie [response-cookies-encrypted] ##

 You may also create encrypted cookies using the Slim application's `setEncryptedCookie()` instance method.
 This method acts the same as the Slim application's `setCookie()` instance method demonstrated above, but it will encrypt the cookie value using the AES-256 cipher and your own secret key.
 To use encryption, you **must** define your encryption key when you instantiate your Slim application like this: